linode/docs/docs/security/backups/backing-up-your-data.md

 To configure Linode's Backup Service for your Linode, follow [these instructions](/docs/backup-service).

-### Linode's Disk Images
+### Linode's Disks

-You can use the Linode Manager to [duplicate your Linode's disk image](/docs/disk-images-config-profiles).
+You can use the Linode Manager to [duplicate your Linode's disk](/docs/disk-images-config-profiles).
 This is not a backup utility *per se*, but it is a quick and easy way to create a full snapshot of your Linode.
-Once you've duplicated the disk image, you can boot it or clone it to a different Linode.
+Once you've duplicated the disk, you can boot it or clone it to a different Linode.

 -   **What**: Full-server file system backup.
--   **When**: Disk images are created manually.
-You have to shut down your server to make a new disk image.
+-   **When**: Duplicate disks are created manually.
+You have to shut down your server to make a new disk.
--   **Where**: The disk image is stored on your Linode.
+-   **Where**: The disk is stored on your Linode.
 -   **Rotation**: Manual.
-The number of backups you can store at once depends on how small you make the disk images.
+The number of backups you can store at once depends on how small you make the disks.

-See [this article](/docs/disk-images-config-profiles) to learn more about disk images.
+See [this article](/docs/disk-images-config-profiles) to learn more about disks.

 ### Rsync